 ☎️ Phone: +39 06 446 3554

 I stayed in a Superior 4 Bed Female Dorm for four nights.
-This room is normally more expensive than the standard mixed dorms, but they come with benefits of an in-room ensuite, a hair dryer and full-length mirror.
+This room is normally more expensive than the standard mixed dorms, but they come with benefits of an in-room ensuite, a hairdryer and full-length mirror.
 The room was clean and spacious, never feeling too packed even when all the beds were full.

 Each bed has one European power point plus a reading light.
 Underneath each set of bunks is a really large locker, lockable with your own padlock.
 There was also an additional row of safes on the wall for each guest so you could lock away any small valuables.
 These felt a little unnecessary considering the other lockers but it’s nice to have them all the same.
 The pillow and bed linen was clean and of a decent quality, and everything including the mattress and pillow very comfy.
 The room also featured its own balcony, which was a nice touch.
 It didn’t have a nice view (it looked out over the back on the other buildings) but still meant that air flow was never an issue.
-The room also had air-conditioning but I can’t remember if there was a control for this in the room.
+There was also air-conditioning but I can’t remember if there was a control for this in the room.

 My only issue with the room was that it was very dark.
 It had one light which was set-up to not really light up the room properly.
 This is obviously great when you are trying to sleep but your roommates still need the light on, but it means that during the day the room isn’t that nice to hang out in.
 Not a major issue but just something I noticed.